Warning Signs You're Not Getting Enough Vitamin D

 "Vitamin D is produced by skin cells when they are exposed to light, this makes it unique among other vitamins which usually need to be ingested," says Avena.
 "While the sun is typically the best source for vitamin D, it isn't always easy to be in the sun due to UV exposures and also due to limited daylight in certain parts of the world, like in the northern climates.
 The body's ability to produce and absorb vitamin D decreases significantly in older people compared to younger ones.
 Especially for older people with restricted mobility or health conditions that require them to remain inside, it is nearly impossible for them to get sufficient vitamin D from the sun."

-Here are a few of the signs that you'll need to step into the sun—or eat more foods rich in vitamin D. And speaking of healthy eating, here's What Happens to Your Body When You Drink a Smoothie Every Day.
+Here are a few of the signs that you'll need to step into the sun—or eat more foods rich in vitamin D. Keep reading, and for more, check out the 100 Unhealthiest Foods on the Planet.